Rubric Best Practices, Examples, and Templates

 Build your rubric from scratch

-Step 4: Define the grading criteria
+Step 4: Define grading criteria

 Your grading criteria should:

-- Align with learning objectives and not include irrelevant aspects
+- Align directly with stated learning objectives

 - Reflect observable and measurable aspects of the work